nagasudhirpulla/taming_python/blog/skills/install_package_from_source.md

 In this post we will learn how to install python packages from source code.
 This scenario can occur where the computer does not have internet access.

 ### Steps to install package from source code
 * Download or copy the source code to a folder.
-For example
+For example the source code folder may be like `C:\Users\Nagasudhir\Downloads\mypackage`
+* open command prompt
+* run command

 ### Further Reading